 During Invasions, both the Invader and Defender are limited to the number of participants that may fight on their side.
 The Invaders may field all of their surcoated members that have checked-in that event; they may also bring/hire additional allies equal to the number of their surcoated members.
 The Invading force must declare their total, final, number of attackers by 1:00 PM on the day of the event where the invasion is to take place.
 The Defender may field all of its surcoated members.
-If that number is greater than the force of the Invader, the Defender may field all of its members; if that number is lesser than the force of the Invader, the Defender may bring/hire allies to match the number of troops the Invader is fielding.
+If that number is greater than the force of the Invader, the Defender may field all of its members; if that number is lesser than the force of the Invader, the Defender may field all of its of the Invader is fielding.